DanielHabenicht/website/docs/charts/enterprise/traefik/how-to.md

 Continue to section 12, and select **Next**.
 Traefik will now be installed.
 After installation you can access the Traefik dashboard using your host IP address followed by `:9000`, or by simply clicking "Web Portal" on the application's entry under **Apps** > **Installed Applications**.

+To access the TrueNAS Web Portal via Traefik follow [this guide](/manual/SCALE/guides/truenas-web-gui-via-traefik)

 ## Video Guide

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bWNPfrKjawI" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>